MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/best-practices-organizing.md

 > [!TIP]
 > Do you have a best practice or tip for using Teams?
 Share it with us in the **Comments** section at the end of this article.

-Teams are a collection of people who gather together around a common goal.
-This "tribe" of people may be within or across the organization.
+Teams are collections of people who gather together around a common goal.
+This group of people may be within a department or across the organization.
 What brings them together is the outcome they are driving toward.
-Members of this team may have different velocities of work or different behavior in creating assets for other team members.
-In our experience they often collaborate quickly with each other lending to our term, "high velocity teamwork".
+Members of a team work at a different pace or have different behavior in creating assets for other team members.
+In our experience they often collaborate quickly with each other, a process we call "high velocity teamwork."

 Before creating a team in our product, it's a good practice to think about the goal, project, or work items and the organization’s people who can help deliver it collaboratively.
-Once created, add these people or groups to a team to start collaborating.
-It's a good idea to designate multiple owners for each team - see [Managing teams](https://support.office.com/article/Teams-and-Channels-df38ae23-8f85-46d3-b071-cb11b9de5499).
+Once you've identified them, add these people or groups to a team to start collaborating.
+Because membership can change over time, it's a good idea to designate multiple owners for each team.
+For more information, see [Managing teams](https://support.office.com/article/Teams-and-Channels-df38ae23-8f85-46d3-b071-cb11b9de5499).

 Take a look at this short video to see some examples of how to structure cross-organizational or single purpose teams: